Mfspwm Investigation – Broker Risk Analysis for mfspwm

 In our opinion, Mfspwm should not be treated as a trustworthy broker.

-Mfspwm shows multiple strong indicators of being a scam broker and should be avoided.
+Mfspwm shows multiple strong indicators of being a high-risk broker and should be approached with extreme caution.